There’s nothing more comforting than the smell of fresh pancakes on a Sunday morning.

 In a food processor, grind the oats for about a minute to obtain oat flour.

-Now add the banana cut in pieces, 2 eggs, and 1 cup rolled oats.
+Now add the banana cut in pieces, and 2 eggs.
 Blend for a few seconds and add the milk while blending.

 Heat a non-stick frying pan with coconut oil or butter.
 Add 1/3 cup of the batter and wait for about 2 minutes.